liusega/SegaSingleMotorDualExtruder/README.md

 This project have to design a brand new extruder and different firmware to acomplish goals above.
-Current firmware is fork from Marlin (https://github.com/MarlinFirmware/Marlin) I will release them later.
+Current firmware is fork from Marlin (https://github.com/MarlinFirmware/Marlin) It will be released later.

 Check out these video of this extruder https://youtu.be/eSuJrgT880I?list=PL3762XmLwPYKiBUytoDqkcSuJ-bVJyzTX